gofiber/awesome-fiber/README.md

 - [helmet](https://github.com/gofiber/helmet) - Helps secure your apps by setting various HTTP headers.
 - [jwt](https://github.com/gofiber/jwt) - JWT returns a JSON Web Token (JWT) auth middleware.
 - [keyauth](https://github.com/gofiber/keyauth) - Key auth middleware provides a key based authentication.
-- [redirect](https://github.com/gofiber/redirect) - Redirect middleware for Fiber
+- [redirect](https://github.com/gofiber/redirect) - Redirect middleware for Fiber.
 - [rewrite](https://github.com/gofiber/rewrite) - Rewrite middleware rewrites the URL path based on provided rules.
 It can be helpful for backward compatibility or just creating cleaner and more descriptive links.
 - [storage](https://github.com/gofiber/storage) - Premade storage drivers that implement the Storage interface, designed to be used with various Fiber middlewares.
 - [template](https://github.com/gofiber/template) - This package contains 8 template engines that can be used with Fiber v1.10.x Go version 1.13 or higher is required.